kataw/kataw/test/__snapshot__/parser/expressions/async-arrow/invalid-cases.md

 ✖ Expected a `;` - start: 29, end: 32
 ✖ Expected a `;` - start: 32, end: 35
 ✖ Expression expected - start: 53, end: 58
-✖ Expected a ')' to match the '(' token here - start: 53, end: 58
 ✖ 'try' expected - start: 53, end: 58
 ✖ Declaration or statement expected - start: 59, end: 61
 ✖ Expected a `;` - start: 71, end: 74